ashwin21rao/Ash/README.md

 3. Run `./shell` to get a prompt of the form `username@system_name:path$`.
 4. You are now in the shell!
 5. Exit the shell by running `exit` or `quit` or pressing `CTRL-D`.
+6. The directory from which the shell is run will be the home directory for the shell.

 ## Shell features